jloffler/product-landing-page-fcc/README.md

 # Current task
  - Add accessibility to hamburger menu
-   - hamburger is NOT keyboard selectable right now
+   - hamburger is NOT keyboard selectable right now (it is by spaceebar, not by enter...)
+   - nav menu is focusable, even when hidden!

 # ToDo
- - Use camera as icon and logo and favicon
  - add favicon
  - style form elements when hover, focus, etc
  - adjust in-page links for nav-menu height...